satoshinakamoto007/wallets/README.md

 ```
 $ . .venv/bin/activate
 ```

-and then launch the standard wallet with:
+And then launch the standard wallet with:
 ```
 $ wallet
 ```